julesfowler/python-novice-astro/_episodes/01-numpy.md

 ![Heatmap of the Data](../fig/fig_03D1ar.png)

 Blue pixels in this heat map represent low values, while yellow pixels represent high values.
-As we can see, inflammation rises and falls over a 40-day period.
+As we can see, flux rises and falls over a length of the observation period.

 > ## Some IPython Magic
 >